 Research Overview

-I believe there are three pillars that must be considered when developing wearable systems for assistance or rehabilitation in order for it to be successfully adopted into daily life.
+I believe there are three pillars that must be considered when developing wearable platforms for assistance/rehabilitation in order for successful adoption into daily life.

-Functionality: The wearable device must effectively accomplish its tasks.
+Performance: The most apparent pillar, a wearable device must effectively accomplish its tasks.
 For an assistive device, this is generally transferring adequate torque/forces to the human body.

 Human-System Communication: Wearable devices are tightly coupled human-agent systems.
 There needs to be proper data transfer from the human to the robot (e.g., intent-detection) and from the robot to the user (e.g., haptic feedback).